-SG&A expenses were approximately \$6.1 million for the first quarter of fiscal year 2024, compared to approximately \$5.8 million of expenses for the first quarter of fiscal year 2023.
-The increases are primarily related to the increase in performance bonus expense as a result of higher net income in 2024, offset partially by decreases in professional fees, railcar lease expense and freight expense.
+SG&A expenses were approximately \$6.4 million for the second quarter of fiscal year 2024, compared to approximately \$8.6 million of expenses for the second quarter of fiscal year 2023.
+SG&A expenses were approximately \$12.6 million for the first six months of fiscal year 2024, compared to approximately \$14.4 million for the first six months of fiscal year 2023.
+The decreases are primarily related to restricted stock awards granted to certain executive officers in the second quarter of 2023, which were expensed upon issuance, offset partially by the increase in performance bonus expense as a result of higher net income in 2024.

-During the first quarter of fiscal year 2024, we recognized income from our equity investment in Big River of approximately \$1.7 million compared to income of approximately \$1.5 million for the first quarter of fiscal year 2023.
-Our investment in Big River, which has interests in four ethanol production plants, represents an effective ownership of approximately 38.8 million gallons of ethanol shipped in the trailing twelve months ended April 30, 2024.
+During the second quarter of fiscal year 2024, we recognized income from our equity investment in Big River of approximately \$1.7 million compared to income of approximately \$3.0 million for the second quarter of fiscal year 2023.
+During the first six months of fiscal year 2024, we recognized income from our equity investment in Big River of approximately \$3.5 million compared to income of approximately \$4.5 million during the first six months of fiscal year 2023.
+Our investment in Big River, which has interests in four ethanol production plants, represents an effective ownership of approximately 38.3 million gallons of ethanol shipped in the trailing twelve months ended July 31, 2024.
 Due to the inherent volatility of commodity prices within the ethanol industry, we cannot predict the likelihood of future operating results from Big River being similar to historical results.

-Interest and other income was approximately \$5.9 million for the first quarter of fiscal year 2024 versus approximately \$2.8 million for the first quarter of fiscal year 2023.
-One of our consolidated ethanol plants recognized \$1.2 million in patronage income from an investment in a cooperative.
-The remaining change in the three-month period related to increased interest income in the current year as yields on our excess cash and short-term investments increased in fiscal year 2024, compared to 2023.
+Interest and other income was approximately \$4.4 million for the second quarter of fiscal year 2024 versus approximately \$3.3 million for the second quarter of fiscal year 2023.
+Interest and other income was approximately \$10.3 million for the first six months of 2024 versus approximately \$6.1 million for the first six months of fiscal year 2023.
+One of our consolidated ethanol plants recognized \$1.2 million in patronage income from an investment in a cooperative in the first quarter of 2024.
+The remaining change between both periods related to increased interest income in the current year based upon higher balances and yields on our excess cash and short-term investments in fiscal year 2024, compared to 2023.

-As a result of the foregoing, income before income taxes was approximately \$16.0 million and \$8.7 million for the first quarters of fiscal year 2024 and 2023, respectively.
+As a result of the foregoing, income before income taxes was approximately \$19.5 million and \$16.1 million for the second quarters of fiscal year 2024 and 2023, respectively.
+Income before income taxes was approximately \$35.5 million and \$24.7 million for the first six months of fiscal year 2024 and 2023, respectively.

 The Company applies an effective tax rate to interim periods that is consistent with the Company's estimated annual tax rate as adjusted for discrete items impacting the interim periods.
-Our income tax provision was approximately \$3.7 million and \$2.0 million for the three months ended April 30, 2024 and 2023, respectively.
+Our income tax provision was approximately \$4.5 million and \$3.8 million for the three months ended July 31, 2024 and 2023, respectively.
+Our income tax provision was approximately \$ 8.2 million and \$5.8 million for the first six months of fiscal year 2024 and 2023, respectively.

-As a result of the foregoing, net income was approximately \$12.3 for the first quarter of fiscal year 2024 compared to approximately \$6.7 million for the first quarter of fiscal year 2023.
+As a result of the foregoing, net income was approximately \$15.0 for the second quarter of fiscal year 2024 compared to approximately \$12.3 million for the second quarter of fiscal year 2023.
+Net income was approximately \$27.3 million for the first six months of fiscal year 2024 compared to approximately \$19.0 million for the first six months of fiscal year 2023.